-Can I attend part of the program?
+If I have other commitments, can I attend a portion of the program?

-Are you affiliated with a university or museum?
+Is CCL affiliated with a university or museum?
 Can I receive school credit?

-The seminar is funded by the Andrew W. Mellon Foundation but is not affiliated with any specific museum or university.
-A certificate of completion will be granted at the end of the seminar.
+The Seminar is funded by the Andrew W. Mellon Foundation, but is not affiliated with any specific museum or university.
+A certificate of completion will be granted at the end of the Seminar.
 No school credit is offered for the course.

 Can I apply again to the program if I was not accepted in previous years?